 11. Provide live chat for support

-Hold your customer’s hand (virtually) and reassure them about their purchasing decisions.
+Hold your customer’s hands (virtually) and reassure them about their purchasing decisions.
 You want to be able to address their concerns and remove any doubts in their mind at all times which is why a real-time support chat is an excellent addition to your site.
 Live chat also provides you another chance to capture contact details for future marketing campaigns.

 12. Avoid unexpected shipping costs